 However, constant visitors and advice you don’t want are not so welcome.
 Don’t feel you have to entertain people – let them make their own tea and bring their own biscuits.
 And if it’s too tiring to see someone, don’t be afraid to ask them to arrange to come another time.
 ‘Always phone first’ is a good rule.
 Partners can be good gatekeepers by explaining that you’re just too tired.
 Grandparents can help keep people away too but they should remember that there are times when you won’t want to see them either!

 You and your partner

-Try to organise as much support as possible from your family and friends.
-Remember it’s important to make time for yourself as well as for the baby.There are groups that can help when it all seems too much.
+There are now more groups for young parents as well.
+Ask your health visitor/public health nurse for advice and details of groups.There are groups that can help when it all seems too much.
 Ask your health visitor/public health nurse or contact groups such as Gingerbread Scotland or One Parent Families Scotland.